 So, while you technically can book Air Canada flights with programs such as Singapore Airlines KrisFlyer or Turkish Airlines Miles & Smiles, you’ll have a very difficult time finding award space for the flight you want.

-Air Canada offers Signature Class on flights within North America and to the three other zones on the Aeroplan chart: Atlantic zone (covering Europe, Africa, the Middle East, Central Asia, and the Indian Subcontinent), Pacific zone (covering most of Asia and the South Pacific), and South America.
+Air Canada offers business class on flights within North America and to the three other zones on the Aeroplan chart: Atlantic zone (covering Europe, Africa, the Middle East, Central Asia, and the Indian Subcontinent), Pacific zone (covering most of Asia and the South Pacific), and South America.

-For example, for select Signature Class flights within North America, you may refer to the Within North America chart for pricing.
+For example, for select business class flights within North America, you may refer to the Within North America chart for pricing.

-Within each distance band, you can see that the number of points required for a flight in business class (or Signature Class) varies, depending on dynamic pricing.
+Within each distance band, you can see that the number of points required for a flight in business class varies, depending on dynamic pricing.

 For example, a flight from Toronto to Calgary, which measures around 1,675 miles, should cost anywhere between 25,000 and 60,000 points in business class.
 Indeed, we can find space at the lower end of that spectrum:

 But, we can also find pricing at or above the top end of the dynamic spectrum for the same flight on a different day:

 The same is true of long-haul business class flights.

 For example, one of Aeroplan’s best sweet spots is flying between Vancouver and Tokyo for only 55,000 Aeroplan points in Air Canada business class.
 While it’s possible to find award space at that price (which can actually be cheaper than booking in economy):

 The same flight on a different day costs nearly four times as much: